-Normally planted in the spring as potted nursery plants, or in the fall if sowing seeds directly in the garden, meadow rue is relatively slow-growing for a wildflower, taking as much as three years to develop into a mature flowering plant.
-Potted nursery plants are generally a year old at the time of sale, and may not flower until a year after planting.
+Typically planted in the spring as potted nursery plants, or in the fall if sowing seeds directly in the garden, meadow rue is relatively slow-growing for a wildflower, taking as long as three years to develop into a mature flowering plant.
+Potted nursery plants are generally a year old at the time of sale, and might not flower until a year after planting.
 Seeds can take longer.

 |Common Name||Meadow rue|